kubaporebski/sparkbasics-homework/README.md

 ![](./docs/spark_basics(3).png)

-* If you want to run the tests, feel free to do it - you need to add `OPENCAGE_API_KEY` parameter - however it is not necessary to do so.
+* If you want to run the tests, feel free to do it - you need to add `OPENCAGE_API_KEY` environment variable - however it is not necessary to do so.
 * Next, prepare a docker image: `docker build -t jp/sparkbasics .`

 ![](./docs/spark_basics(4).png)

 * Lastly, run a docker container.
 Following command won't use OpenCage API and use local data.
 ```
-docker run --rm -p 4040:4040 -e HOMEWORK_DATA_DIR=/homework -v "C:/temp/m06sparkbasics:/homework" -e SPARK_EXECUTOR_MEMORY=16G --name sb jp/sparkbasics spark-submit --executor-memory 12G --driver-memory 4G --class jporebski.data.sparkbasics.MainApplication /opt/sparkbasics-1.0.0.jar
+docker run --rm -p 4040:4040 -e HOMEWORK_DATA_DIR=/homework -v "C:/temp/m06sparkbasics:/homework" --name sb jp/sparkbasics spark-submit --executor-memory 12G --driver-memory 4G --class jporebski.data.sparkbasics.MainApplication /opt/sparkbasics-1.0.0.jar
 ```
 * You can use data that are stored in Google Cloud buckets.
-You must then provide GOOGLE_APPLICATION_CREDENTIALS with a path to your keyfile and create a docker volume to make sure that file is visible in the container.
 Use a following template:
 ```
-docker run --rm -p 4040:4040 -v "/path/to/a/key/jporebski-proj-545794d0e7d8.json:/opt/jporebski-proj.json" -e HOMEWORK_DATA_DIR=gs://jakub-porebski-bucket/m06/ -e GOOGLE_APPLICATION_CREDENTIALS=/opt/jporebski-proj.json -e SPARK_EXECUTOR_MEMORY=16G --name sb jp/sparkbasics spark-submit --executor-memory 12G --driver-memory 4G --class jporebski.data.sparkbasics.MainApplication /opt/sparkbasics-1.0.0.jar
+docker run --rm -p 4040:4040 -e HOMEWORK_DATA_DIR=gs://jakub-porebski-bucket/m06/ --name sb jp/sparkbasics spark-submit --executor-memory 12G --driver-memory 4G --class jporebski.data.sparkbasics.MainApplication /opt/sparkbasics-1.0.0.jar
 ```
 * If you want to get preview what Spark is actually doing at the moment, go to `http://localhost:4040`.
 You should see something like this: